 - a member of a religious community

-If everyone who lives in the property is disregarded, there will still be a council tax bill, but there will be a 50 per cent discount.
+If everyone who lives in the property is disregarded, there will still be a council tax bill, but there will be a 50% discount.

-Example 1: You are ‘severely mentally impaired’ and live in a property with your carer.
-You are both disregarded people.
-You are entitled to a 50 per cent discount on your council tax.
+You’re ‘severely mentally impaired’ and live in a property with your carer.
+You’re both disregarded people.
+You are entitled to a 50% discount on your council tax.

-Example 2: You are living alone in a flat on a temporary basis because of a short-term job.
+You’re living alone in a flat on a temporary basis because of a short-term job.
 Your main home is somewhere else, where you’re paying council tax.
-You are a disregarded person.
-However, the flat counts as your second home and so you might get a discount of between 10 per cent and 50 per cent.
-This depends on the policy of the local authority where your second home is located.
+You’re a disregarded person.
+However, the flat counts as your second home and so you might get a discount of between 10% and 50%.
+This depends on the policy of the local council where your second home is located.

-A local authority may automatically send a council tax bill which includes a discount.
+A local council could automatically send a council tax bill which includes a discount.
 The discount will be shown on the bill.

-If you believe that you are entitled to a discount and your bill does not show that you have had one, you should apply to the local authority for a discount, as soon as possible.
+If you believe that you’re entitled to a discount and your bill doesn’t show that you have had one, you should apply to your local council for a discount as soon as possible.

-If the bill shows that the local authority has applied a discount and you do not think that you should have one, you must tell the local authority within 21 days.
-If you do not do this, the local authority may later impose a penalty.
+If your bill shows that the local authority has applied a discount and you don’t think that you should have one, you must tell your local council within 21 days.
+If you don’t do this, your local council might impose a £70 penalty.

-A local authority can offer a discount of 100% or less, or even no discount at all, on a property which is:
+Some local councils offer a discount of up to 50% on a property which is:

-- empty and substantially unfurnished.
-The reduction applies for a maximum of six months and the property has to be vacant for the whole of this period.
-This includes a caravan or boat which is used as main residence but which is unoccupied
+- empty and substantially unfurnished - the reduction applies for a maximum of 6 months and the property has to be vacant for the whole of this period (this includes a caravan or boat which is used as main residence but which is unoccupied)

-- empty because it needs major repairs or alterations to make it habitable.
-The reduction applies for a maximum of 12 months whether the work is actually finished or not by then (although up to six weeks of occupation during the period is allowed).
-This includes a caravan or boat which is used as main residence but which is unoccupied.
+- empty because it needs major repairs or alterations to make it habitable - the reduction applies for a maximum of 12 months whether the work is actually finished or not by then, although up to 6 weeks of occupation during the period is allowed (this includes a caravan or boat which is used as main residence but which is unoccupied)

 Discounts for family annexes

-From 1 April 2014, local authorities must offer a 50 per cent discount on an annexe within a main property if the annexe is used by the occupiers of the main property or by their immediate family members, including parents and teenagers.
+Local councils give a 50% discount on an annexe within a main property if the annexe is used by the occupiers of the main property or by their immediate family members, including parents and teenagers.